Hepatitis C Antibody Blood Test

 • Jaundice (yellowing of the skin or eyes)

-The Hepatitis C Abs test is most commonly ordered as a routine screening.
+The Hepatitis C Abs test is most commonly ordered as routine screening.
 This test can be ordered by anyone who is concerned they have been exposed to the Hepatitis C virus regardless of whether they are experiencing symptoms or not.
-For a recent exposure, the Hepatitis C RNA PCR Qualitative test may be more accurate.
+A positive Hep C antibody result cannot differentiate between an active infection and a previously resolved infection.
+It is usually recommended to follow up a positive antibody test with a Hepatitis C RNA PCR Quantitative test.

-Turnaround time for the Hepatitis C Abs test is usually 1 business day.
+Turnaround time for the Hepatitis C Abs test is typically 1-3 business days.